julialoy/Exercise_Tracker/README.md

 OSU CS290 Assignment 7 Portfolio Project

 ## About
-Full-stack MERN app that tracks exercises completed by a user.
+Full-stack MERN app with REST API that tracks exercises completed by a user.
 Utilizes an MVP architecture to separate code.